create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **accessType**: number

-Value from the [X3DConstants](/x_ite/reference/constants-services/#access-type-constants) object describing the accessType (e.g., "X3DConstants.inputOnly").
+Value from the [X3DConstants](/x_ite/reference/constants-services/#access-type-constants) object describing the accessType (e.g., `X3DConstants.inputOnly`).
 This property is read only.

 #### **dataType**: number

-Value from [X3DConstants](/x_ite/reference/constants-services/#field-type-constants) object describing the field's data type (e.g., "X3DConstants.SFBool").
+Value from [X3DConstants](/x_ite/reference/constants-services/#field-type-constants) object describing the field's data type (e.g., `X3DConstants.SFBool`).
 This property is read only.

 #### **name**: string

-A string of the field name (e.g., "children").
+A string of the field name (e.g., `"children"`).
 This property is read only.

 #### **value**: boolean | number | string | null | X3DField